-HAProxy is a free tool offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
+HAProxy is an open-source tool offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 Well-suited for high traffic websites, HAProxy has become the industry standard open-source load balancer and is often shipped with most mainstream Linux distributions as well as commonly deployed by default in cloud platforms.

-Its mode of operation makes integration into existing architectures quite simple and keeps security top of mind, ensuring that valuable web servers with private information are not exposed.
+Its mode of operation makes integration into existing architectures quite simple and keeps security in mind, ensuring that valuable web servers with private information are not exposed.